I’m stoked to have Dean Dwyer join me today. He’s a popular blogger, rising star in the Paleo world, and one heck of a cool Canadian.

 People don’t have a philosophy about how to approach their eating, how to approach their workouts, or how to approach changing their body.
 We get caught up in just doing stuff and when it doesn’t work we don’t know what to do.
 Like, “I’ve been Paleo two weeks it’s not working what do I do?”
 This person has no idea, at this point, what works for them and what doesn’t.
 Your point about keeping notes and stuff like that, I know people kind of roll their eyes at that, but if you can’t figure you out, no one else will.

-Abel: I was also talking to Jimmy Moore about this and he said so many people start Atkins that have never even touched the book or read up on it at all but claim to know what it is.
+Abel: I was also talking to a friend about this and he said so many people start Atkins that have never even touched the book or read up on it at all but claim to know what it is.
 I think that happens with Paleo, too.
 They wonder, “Why isn’t it working?” [laughs] It’s like, “Because you don’t know what you’re doing!
 Read the book.
 It takes a lot of learning.”

 Dean: That’s a good the point.